MohamadAtieh/Angular2-Interview-Questions/router.md

 The RouterModule:

-- separates our routing concerns from our feature module
+- separates routing concerns from feature modules
-- provides a module to replace or remove when testing our feature module
+- provides a module to replace or remove when testing a feature module
 - provides a common place for require routing service providers including guards and resolvers
 - is not concerned with feature module declarations